 While you are awake, your brain slowly builds up a molecule called adenosine, which presses you toward sleep.
 Caffeine works by sliding into the same receptors that adenosine uses and blocking them, so the sleep signal is harder to feel and you feel alert.

 When you take caffeine every day, the brain adapts.
-One well-described change is that it makes more adenosine receptors, so there are more sites to fill.
+The most studied change is called adenosine receptor upregulation: the brain makes more A1 and A2A receptors so adenosine has more places to bind.
 The same dose of caffeine now blocks a smaller share of them, and the lift gets weaker.
 That adaptation is what people mean by caffeine tolerance.
 A reset works by removing the daily block for long enough that those receptors return toward their earlier numbers.
+The exact timeline varies between people, but receptor density typically drifts back in the order of days to weeks after intake drops.

 Signs your tolerance has climbed